lsmcolab/Silver/README.md

 </p>

 ## Abstract
-In this work, a new rendering engine called \textit{Silver} is presented in details.
+In this work, a new rendering engine called **Silver** is presented in details.
 The full-system code was released with a sample dataset.
 The dataset is just meant to show the capability of the system and researchers are welcomed to generate their own datasets.
 ## System Requirements
 To run the system smoothly on your device, the following are suggested:
 * Ubuntu 18.04.5 LTS.